jhod0/parsimony/README.md

 # Parsimony

-A simple, frugal, Common Lisp library for building parsers - with no dependencies.
+A simple, frugal, Common Lisp library for building parsers, with zero external dependencies.